 30.’
 Top ten’s’, ‘How to’s’ and recipe posts always go down well and are very pinnable.

 31. Back up your blog!
-I use the UpDraft plug in, which I set to back up to Drop Box.
+I use the WP All in One Security plug in.

 32. Facebook Page – Try to engage your Facebook fans, not just post blog links.
 Create a community.

 33. SEO – Optimise your posts so that people can find them.
-I use the WP SEO by Yoast Plug in, which is super easy.
+I use the Yoast Plug in, which is super easy to use.

 34. Try to meet other bloggers face to face.
 It will help you to build relationships and you will learn lots.